teelee7133/codefarmert/content/markdowns/mccall-model/index.md

 [Introductory Quantitative Economics with Python](https://python-intro.quantecon.org/) lectures online.
 Some of the topics are interesting for individuals as well.

 So today, I pick a topic of interest, the [McCall Search Model](https://python-intro.quantecon.org/mccall_model.html).
-I was more interested in the [Cake Eating](https://python-intro.quantecon.org/cake_eating_problem.html) problem, but the McCall Search Model is listed as a prerequisit which is also an interesting problem by itself.
+I am more interested in the [Cake Eating](https://python-intro.quantecon.org/cake_eating_problem.html) problem to be honest, but the McCall Search Model is listed as a prerequisit which is also an interesting problem by itself.

-I will quickly give problem definition first (it will be simplier than that in the lecture).
-As this is my journey, we shall lose some mathematical rigor.
+I will quickly give problem definition first.
+(As this is my journey, the whole problem will be dumbed down a little, and we shall lose some mathematical rigor.)

 We assume in each time period a "Loyal Immortal Job Seeker" can get a job offer of value $W_t$, which we assume to be an Independent and Identically distributed discrete random variable (IID) from a finite set $ W_i \in \{w_1 \ldots w_N\}$ where $w_i \ge w_j$ if $i > j$ with probability $P(W=w_i) = p_i$.
 If the job seeker accepts the offer he will never quit his job.
 The job seeker will receive unemployment benifit of value $c$.
 Of course, with inflation, money worth less in the future, and we assume a discount factor of $\beta$ ($\beta < 1$) per time period.